nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Patient attribute validation

-Before every test case, ensure that the there are no patients and vaccinations.
+Before every test case, ensure that the there are no patients.

 `patient clear --force true`